-If you have experienced a cycling accident that was not your fault, which resulted in you becoming injured, you could be entitled to claim compensation.
+If you have experienced a cycling accident that was not your fault, which resulted in you being injured, you could be entitled to claim compensation.
 Many of our clients ask us “how much compensation will I get for a bike accident?”
-You can use our personal injury claims calculator to determine how much your bicycle accident claim could be worth.
-The amounts we have shown reflect common bicycle accident settlement amounts awarded in the UK.
-For a quote personalised to you, which also accounts for special damages you could be awarded, call Advice.co.uk for your free estimation.
+You can use our compensation table below to determine how much your bicycle accident claim could be worth.
+The amounts we have shown are from the Judicial College Guidelines.
+For a quote personalised to you, which also accounts for special damages you could be awarded, call Advice for your free estimation.

 If you successfully claim compensation for a cycling accident, your compensation claim will be awarded in two parts, general damages, which are the main part of your claim, and special damages.
-Let’s look at what these mean in more detail, below.
+Let’s look at what these mean in more detail.

 General damages are the main part of a personal injury claim and are usually the largest amount of compensation awarded.
 They exist to compensate the victim of the accident for the pain, suffering, and loss of amenity they have experienced as a result of the accident.

-Special damages is additional compensation which is awarded to reimburse the injured person for any expenses they have experienced as a result of their injuries.
+Special damages is additional compensation that is awarded to reimburse the injured person for any expenses they have experienced as a result of their injuries.
 Special damages can include the following:

-- Reimbursement for medical expenses you have as a result of your injuries, including the cost of doctor’s appointments, hospital treatment, and medication.
+- Medical expenses you have incurred as a result of your injuries, including the cost of doctor’s appointments, hospital treatment, and medication.

-- Reimbursement for travel expenses you have as a result of your injuries, including the cost of a taxi to the hospital, or alternative transport if you are temporarily unable to cycle or drive.
+- Travel expenses you have incurred as a result of your injuries, including the cost of a taxi to the hospital, or alternative transport if you are temporarily unable to cycle or drive.

-- Reimbursement for any mobility equipment or special adaptations to your home that you may now need.
+- Any mobility equipment or special adaptations to your home that you may now need.

-- Reimbursement for any income or in work benefits lost because of your accident.
+- Any income or in work benefits lost because of your accident.
 This is common if you have to take several days off work as a result of your injuries.

-Unfortunately, the organisation fears that an increase in cycling could mean an increase in serious injuries or deaths caused by cycling accidents.
-This is because cyclists are more vulnerable on the roads.
+Cyclists are more vulnerable on the roads.
 They don’t travel at the same speeds that motorised vehicles do, so are more likely to come off worse off in a collision, and also don’t have the added protection of an outer shell on their vehicle or driver’s airbags.
-According to ROSPA’s cycling accident statistics, in 2016 there were a total of 18,477 cycling casualties in the UK.
-Sadly 1,981 casualties were children.
-These cycling accident statistics also explain that the total number of casualties, 102 were killed and 3,397 were seriously injured.

 You can do the following to help keep yourself safe when cycling on the road.